How to Share the Gospel With a New Ager

 - Their desire to think for herself.

 What a New Ager Believes

 About New Age Views:

 According to experts on the new age, there are nine New Age core beliefs* that they hold to.
 These beliefs include:

 1. Evolutionary optimism:

 New Agers believe that the world is poised to explode into a New Age of enlightenment.
 They are convinced that this ‘new world order’ will be united under a one world government and initiated by a quantum leap in humanity’s spiritual evolution.
 They see the next step of evolution as people becoming ‘gods’.

 Monism means ‘oneness’.
 New agers believe that we are all one with each other and the universe.
 We are all connected by the common cord of the cosmos.

-In the New Age movement morals are subjective.
-Since there is not an external objective standard of authority when it comes to behavior then you are free to create your own moral reality.
+In the New Age movement, morals are subjective.
+Since there is not an external objective standard of authority when it comes to behavior, you essentially are free to create your own moral reality.
 The New Age encourages its participants to experiment and experience their own morals on their journey toward oneness.

 New Agers believe that there is an army of spirit guides, extraterrestrials, and entities who are seeking to communicate to humans through mediums or channelers.
 These channelers are humans who are in touch with the cosmic consciousness and are used by these spirit guides to communicate universal truth to others.
 Of course, this opens the spiritual door to extreme demonic influence.